brantondemoss/brantondemoss.github.io/writing/kata.md

 *Self-supervised monocular network diagram[^24]*

 ## KataGo
-In late 2017 [lightvector](https://github.com/lightvector) began work on a Go project, an AlphaGo-style bot for personal experimentation.
+In late 2017 [lightvector](https://github.com/lightvector), a Go enthusiast and researcher at [Jane Street](https://blog.janestreet.com/author/dwu/), began work on an AlphaGo-style bot for personal experimentation.
 For those interested in the gritty details, I highly recommend people check out the original [repository](https://github.com/lightvector/GoNN) to follow along with his experimentation.
 The project evolved into a genuine research effort, and became [KataGo](https://github.com/lightvector/KataGo).

 Like AlphaGo, KataGo uses a CNN to estimate win rate (value) and move choice (policy), but it forgoes some of the Zero methodology of disincluding Go-specific information, instead including relevant features as input to the network, such as ladder and liberty status, amongst others.
 In particular, for $b =$ board width, a $b \times b \times 18$ tensor of: